CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 \subsubsection{Baselines}

-We benchmark our approach against three strong baselines: \begin{itemize} \item \textbf{$\pi_0$ and $\pi_{0.5}$}~\cite{pi0}: State-of-the-art generalist VLA policies trained on massive-scale public and private robotics datasets.
-These serve as an upper-bound reference for large-scale transfer learning. \item \textbf{UniVLA}~\cite{bu2025univla}: A recent VLA approach that also utilizes latent action tokens.
-Comparing against UniVLA allows us to isolate the benefits of our specific contrastive alignment (CLAP) and hierarchical control strategy. \end{itemize}
+We compare our approach with three strong baselines: \begin{itemize} \item \textbf{$\pi_0$ and $\pi_{0.5}$}~\cite{pi0,pi05}: State-of-the-art generalist VLA policies trained on large public and private robotics datasets.
+They serve as strong references for large-scale transfer learning. \item \textbf{UniVLA}~\cite{bu2025univla}: A recent VLA approach that also uses latent action tokens.
+This comparison helps isolate the benefits of our CLAP alignment and hierarchical control strategy. \end{itemize}